 Academic Language Therapy is the diagnostic and prescriptive application of Multisensory Structured Language to mitigate or remediate written-language discorders, including dyslexia.

-The Academic Language Therapy Association® (ALTA) is a non-profit national professional organization incorporated in 1986 for the purpose of establishing, maintaining, and promoting standards of education, practice and professional conduct for Certified Academic Language Therapists.
-Academic Language Therapy is an educational, structured, comprehensive, phonetic, multisensory approach for the remediation of dyslexia and/or written-language disorders.
+The Academic Language Therapy Association® (ALTA) is a non-profit national professional organization incorporated in 1986 for the purpose of establishing, maintaining, and promoting certification standards of education, practice and professional conduct for Certified Academic Language Practitioners (CALP), Instructor of Certified Academic Language Practitioners (ICALP), Certified Academic Language Therapists (CALT), and Qualified Instructors of Certified Academic Language Therapists (QI).

 The name, Academic Language Therapy Association, represents and identifies the profession and the professionals who are its members.
 "Academic Language" denotes that services offered to clients are educational and emphasize reading, spelling, handwriting, and written expression.
 "Therapy" indicates that those services are intensive and therapeutic rather than tutorial.
-At the present time there are over 1,300 ALTA members in 39 states and India.
+At the present time there are almost 3,500 ALTA members in 44 states and Germany, Hong Kong, India, Singapore, Sweden, and United Kingdom.
+(Click HERE to see the Scope of ALTA Membership.
+CLICK HERE for a list of ALTA Chapters.)
 Many members hold advanced degrees and may also be credentialed as teachers, diagnosticians, speech-language pathologists, or professionals in related fields.